Skip to content

 Ham House, on the banks of the River Thames in Richmond, is surrounded by spectacular outdoor spaces to explore, including an atmospheric 17th-century walled Kitchen Garden and maze-like Wilderness.
 The gardens show what historically ‘might have been’, following work in the 1970s to reinstate 17th-century character previously lost.
 Discover more about the garden highlights below.

 This green oasis is only 30 minutes from central London, and offers a taste of countryside calm in the city.
-Enjoy Ham House’s stunning gardens and enjoy its luscious setting in Ham, known in the summer for its wildflowers, riverside paths and shady avenues.
+Plan a visit this autumn to enjoy Ham House’s gardens and the leafy local area, known for its riverside paths, tree-lined avenues and meadows.

 Join a garden tour